CalvinG21/faithBook/README.md

 # Deployment

 The solution was deployed on heroku cloud.
 The frontend and backend both reside in one projectect folder on heroku.The design was a safe play to limit/lessen the unknown security risks that come with communications between components from seperate cloud platforms.

+# Testing

+Express API was tested using mocha and chai.
+React was tested using Unit Tests and Snapshot tests